 Take U.S. 26-287 from Dubois, Wyoming to enter the park from the east at Moran Entrance Station.
-This route, also known as the Toqwotee Trail, winds its way through small Western towns, parks, vistas with incredible views
+This route, also known as the Togwotee Trail, winds its way through small Western towns, parks, vistas with incredible views and Indian reservations full of history and tradition.

-U.S. 26-89-191 arrives at Moose from the south, passing through the town of Jackson and skirting the National Elk Refuge.
-The southern portion of the Moose-Wilson Road from Granite Canyon Entrance to Laurance S. Rockefeller Preserve will be closed in 2022 except on weekends (7 p.m.
-Friday to 7 a.m.
-Monday) for construction.
+U.S. 26-89-191 arrives at Moose from the south, passing through the town of Jackson and skirting the National Elk Refuge along the way.
 Travelers coming from Yellowstone's south entrance drive through the John D. Rockefeller, Jr. Memorial Parkway into Grand Teton through its northern boundary.
 This route closes from Yellowstone to Headwaters Lodge & Cabins at Flagg Ranch from November through April.
 Call (307) 739-3614 for road construction updates, (307) 739-3682 for road conditions inside the park, or (888) 996-7623 for Wyoming road conditions.

 Air: Jackson Hole Airport lies between Moose and Jackson.
-The airport will be closed for renovations and runway reconstruction from April 11 to June 27, 2022.
-Airlines that serve the area include American, Delta and United, For information, call (307) 733-7682 or visit jacksonholeairport.com.
+Airlines that serve the area include American.
+Delta and United.
+For information, call (307) 733-7682 or visit jacksonholeairport.com.

 Bus: Alltrans offers bus/shuttle service between Jackson Hole and Salt Lake City.
-Call them at (307) 733-1719, (800) 443-6133 and Jackson Hole Express at (800) 652-9510 Please visit jacksonholealltrans.com for more information.
-There is bus service from Salt Lake City, Utah to Rexburg, Idaho.
+Call Alltrans at (307) 733-1719, (800) 443-6133 and Jackson Hole Express at (800) 652-9510 Please visit jacksonholealltrans.com for more information.

+There is bus service from Salt Lake City, Utah, to Rexburg, Idaho.
 For more information, please call Greyhound at (800) 231-2222 or visit greyhound.com.